-The NSW workers’ compensation scheme can be difficult and inadequate, with insurers often denying valid workers’ compensation claims, or unreasonably refusing to pay for the recommended treatment of injured workers.
+The NSW workers’ compensation scheme can be difficult and inadequate, with insurers often denying valid claims, or unreasonably refusing to pay for the recommended treatment of injured workers.

-Employer premiums for workers’ compensation insurance remain high, therefore it is clear that the system benefits the insurers who seem to make record profits every year at the expense of injured workers.
+Employer premiums for this insurance remain high, therefore it is clear that the system benefits the insurers who seem to make record profits every year at the expense of injured emloyees.

-Any worker who has suffered a serious work injury due to their employer’s negligence have reasonable thresholds they must meet before they can claim common law compensation (work injury damages).
-In the cases where those thresholds are reached, injured workers are only able to claim for superannuation and income loss.
-They are not able to claim for pain and suffering, medical treatment, care and assistance costs, aids, and equipment, or similar.
+Any employee who has suffered a serious injury due to their employer’s negligence have reasonable thresholds they must meet before they can argue for common law compensation (injury damages).
+In the cases where those thresholds are reached, injured employees are only able to claim for superannuation and income loss.
+They are not able to seek compensation for pain and suffering, medical treatment, care and assistance costs, aids, and equipment, or similar.

 Despite knowing what we are up against, it is our intent to help injured workers so that they can get everything they are entitled to and we can hopefully change your life for the better.

-With extensive experience in handling NSW workers’ compensation claims, our in-depth understanding of the scheme and claims model ensure we are well positioned to manage all the negotiations with the insurer on your behalf to obtain the most favourable outcome.
+With extensive experience in this area, our workers’ compensation lawyers in Sydney offer an in-depth understanding of the NSW scheme to ensure we are well-positioned to manage all the negotiations with the insurer on your behalf to obtain the most favourable outcome.

-We promise to keep you updated every step of the way and will leave no stone unturned in claiming as much compensation as we possibly can for you.
+We promise to keep you updated every step of the way and will leave no stone unturned in getting as much compensation as we possibly can for you.

-Our No Win, No Fee guarantee for common law claims means you do not have to pay any upfront costs, and you will only pay our legal fees if you proceed with a common law claim and we win your case and you get your compensation.
+Our No Win, No Fee guarantee means you do not have to pay any upfront costs, and you will only pay our legal fees if you proceed and we win your case.